AlinaD-2912/AlinaD-2912/README.md

 Hello, my name's Alina and I am a passionate full stack developer.

-💡 My goal is to create useful, complete, easy to navigate and aesthetically pleasing websites, using different programming languages.

 ## 🛠️ Here is a list of technologies, frameworks I've already used or in the process of learning